-The second hardest part of becoming an AI-driven enterprise is deploying predictive models to production.
-The hardest part is actually developing the models, but fortunately, advanced tools, like DataRobot, are creating ways to automate the process of building predictive models.
+The second hardest part of becoming an AI-driven enterprise is deploying models to production.
+The hardest part is actually developing the models, but fortunately, advanced tools, like DataRobot, are creating ways to automate the process of building machine learning models.
 That means that moving to production is becoming the primary roadblock to getting value out of AI.

 There are a number of reasons that moving to production is hard: